HomeDev GuideAPI Reference

 Describes how facets based on terms are used in Optimizely Search & Navigation.

-Facets are used for grouping documents based on criteria, such as specific terms or date ranges.
+Facets group documents based on criteria, such as specific terms or a date range.

-Term facets group terms, words, or whole strings and provide a count for each.
+Term facets are group terms, words, or whole strings, and Optimizely Search & Navigation provides a count for each.
 To retrieve a term facet using the fluent API, use the TermsFacetFor and TermsFacetForWordsIn methods.

 • The TermsFacetFor method works on exact values in strings in a case-sensitive manner.
-So, Foo, foo, and foo bar are treated as three different terms.
+So, Optimizely Search & Navigation treats Foo, foo, and foo bar as three different terms.

 • The TermsFacetForWordsIn method works on analyzed values of strings in a case-insensitive manner.
 So, it treats each word in a string as a separate term.
 This method treats Foo, foo, and foo bar as two terms, foo and bar.